Systemic Lupus Erythematosus (SLE)

 Mild disease may be treated with:

-- Nonsteroidal anti-inflammatory medications (NSAIDs) treat arthritis and pleurisy
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) to treat arthritis and pleurisy.

 - Protection from the sun.
 You should wear protective clothing, sunglasses, and sunscreen when in the sun.